olfa8687/CNN-LSTM/README.md

 # SecureAlert Intrusion Detection Model (using CICIDS2018)

 This repository contains the source code for a CNN-LSTM neural network implemented in Python using Keras.
-The model is designed for network intrusion detection using the CICIDS2018 dataset, and it replicates the experiments conducted in our research.
+The model is designed for network intrusion detection using the three datasets: (CIC-IDS2017, CSE-CIC-IDS2018, and CIC-DDoS2019), (in the .ipynb we include the code using  CSE-CIC-IDS2018 and the we show the results of the three datasets), and it replicates the experiments conducted in our research.

 ## 📄 Paper Title
 **Securing IoV Environments with Blockchain-Integrated Detection Systems"**

 ## 📚 Abstract
-This notebook presents the implementation of an CNN-LSTM-based deep learning model developed to detect various types of network intrusions from flow-based features.
+This notebook presents the implementation of an SecureAlert-based deep learning model developed to detect various types of network intrusions from flow-based features.
 The model architecture, training process, and evaluation are included to support reproducibility.

 ## 🗂️ Repository Contents